 If you're a casual traveler, signing up for a hotel credit card can qualify you for upgrades and special perks usually reserved for touring rock stars.
 Frequent guests can cover the costs of personal trips to the kinds of resorts not usually covered under corporate travel policies.
 Our list of this season's best hotel credit cards features rewards programs that maximize your earnings without holding back on bonus rewards.

 Frequent fliers may find more value in the Hilton HHonors Surpass Card from American Express.
 Basic cardholders of this American Express card get airport lounge access at participating lounges with complimentary Priority Pass membership, valued at $99.
 With this complimentary membership, all lounge visits are subject to a fee of U.S. $27 per person per visit.
-Also take advantage of a discounted private car service among the card benefits.
 The card has a $75 annual fee.
-The basic Hilton HHonors Card from American Express carries no annual fee and upgrades you to Gold status for a year when you spend $20,000 on the card in a calender year of Cardmembership.
+The basic Hilton HHonors Card from American Express carries no annual fee and upgrades you to Gold status for a year when you spend $20,000 in eligible purchases on the card in a calender year of Cardmembership.
+Terms and limitations apply.

 Starwood Preferred Guest Credit Card from American Express

 SPG gets consistently high marks from business travelers for its flexible redemption program and for Starwood's ever-expanding lineup of hotels and resorts.
 While "sales teams" typically flock to the nearest Sheraton, the company's Aloft, Westin and W Hotels brands have upped the ante for immersive guest experiences.
 If you are a business owner there is a business version of this card Starwood Preferred Guest® Business Credit Card from American Express.
 Terms and limitations apply.

 Marriott has won the Freddie Award for best American hotel loyalty program five years in a row.
 Chase's Marriott Rewards Premier Credit Card eliminates foreign transaction fees and includes full Visa Signature benefits for an $85 annual fee, note there is a $0 introductory annual fee for the first year, then $85.
 Marriott's rewards network now includes Renaissance Hotels, the luxurious Autograph Collection, and Marriott's new Edition brand.

 Capital One Venture Rewards Credit Card